Almost 80 years ago, English surgeon M.B. Daver observed that there was something amiss with refined cod liver oil compared to the “crude” version.

 In reality, every cell needs a balance of nutrients to ensure proper functioning.
 And if history tells us anything about nutrition, it is that fresh whole foods are vastly superior to what manufacturers typically produce.

-These are the active components you get in a full-spectrum cod liver oil, like Omega Cure®.
+These are the kinds of active components you get in a full-spectrum cod liver oil, like Omega Cure®.

 For many consumers, cod liver oil in its “crude form” is associated with bad taste and smells.
 And yes, the high level of toxins in the oceans do necessitate a purification process.
 However, with today’s technology it is possible to both remove any pollutants and keep the oil fresh while preserving its many important fatty acids and nutrient co-factors.